peorth80/aws-developer-associate-notes-DVA-C02/1-aws-fundamentals/route53.md

 DNS is a collection of rules and records which helps clients understand how to reach a server through URLs.

-In AWS, the most common records are (will be on exam):
+In AWS, the most common records are:
 * A: URL to IPv4
 * AAAA: URL to IPv6
 * CNAME: URL to URL (ONLY FOR **NON** ROOT DOMAIN)